IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance_info.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  resource_group_id (False, str, None)
+    The id of the resource group in which the instance is present

-  name (True, str, None)
+  identifier (False, str, None)
-    Resource instance name for example, myobjectstorage
+    Resource instance guid

   location (False, str, None)
     The location or the environment in which instance exists

-  resource_group_id (False, str, None)
+  name (False, str, None)
-    The id of the resource group in which the instance is present
+    Resource instance name for example, myobjectstorage

   service (False, str, None)